MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

 Media bypass is supported with all Teams endpoints.

-Note for web clients (Teams Web app in Microsoft Edge, Google Chrome or Mozilla Firefox) we will covert the call to non-bypass even of it started as a bypass call.
-This happens automatically and does not require any actions on the administrator.
+Note for web clients (Teams Web app in Microsoft Edge, Google Chrome or Mozilla Firefox) we will covert the call to non-bypass even if it started as a bypass call.
+This happens automatically and does not require any actions from the administrator.

 ## See also